Election Info FAQs

 Elections are not over until every early and provisional ballot has been processed.
 While the races at the top of the ballot may have been declared “over” by the media, all early and provisional ballots must be processed in every election regardless of the outcome.

 Q12: I am registered as an independent.
-Can I still vote in the Primary Election?
+Can I still vote in the November 5 election?

 Q13: I would like to pass out fliers at my polling place on Election Day.
 What are the requirements?